Trucks with clean technologies are slowly becoming a reality in Chile

 July 28, 2025

-Currently, the mass adoption of electric or hydrogen trucks for long-distance routes in Chile faces significant challenges.
-The main barrier is the charging and refueling infrastructure.
-But over time, it will clearly help improve the sustainability of this transport sector.
+Currently, the large-scale adoption of electric or hydrogen-powered trucks for long-distance routes in Chile faces significant challenges.
+The main barrier is the lack of charging and refueling infrastructure.
+However, over time, this shift will clearly contribute to the sustainability of the transport sector.

-Chile, with its vast geography and extensive road network, presents unique challenges for freight transport.
-In this context, the electrification of cargo vehicles and the adoption of more sustainable technologies do not emerge as promising alternatives without major hurdles to overcome.
+Chile, with its vast geography and extensive routes, presents unique challenges for freight transport.
+In this context, the electrification of the sector and the adoption of hydrogen-based technologies are emerging as promising alternatives to achieve sustainability and modernize long-haul freight transportation.

-Ricardo Burdiles, professor at the AIEP School of Engineering, Energy, and Technology, outlines the main challenges currently facing the mass adoption of electric and hydrogen trucks in the country:
+Meanwhile, Ricardo Burdiles, professor at the AIEP School of Engineering, Energy and Technology, lists the main issues preventing the widespread adoption of electric and hydrogen trucks in the country:

 -

-Green hydrogen production is still in its infancy: currently, there is no mature network for sustainable production and distribution.
+Green hydrogen production is still incipient: there is currently no mature and sustainable production and distribution network.

 -

-High initial investment is required: at present, the cost of acquiring vehicles and related technologies is high.
+High initial investment is needed: at this stage, the cost of acquiring vehicles and related technologies is high.

 -

-Lack of infrastructure: we currently have a limited network of high-power charging stations and hydrogen fueling stations for trucks.
+Lack of infrastructure: there is currently a scarce network of high-power charging stations and hydrogen refueling stations for trucks.

 -

-Limited autonomy: especially in electric trucks, which restricts long-distance routes without recharging.
+Limited range: especially in electric trucks, which restricts long routes without recharging.

 -

-Insufficient training: there is still little technical training for mechanics and drivers to operate and maintain this technology.
+Insufficient training: there is still limited technical education for mechanics and drivers to operate and maintain this technology.

-Therefore, electric and hydrogen trucks are undoubtedly a real and necessary solution for Chile in terms of sustainability and long-distance freight transport.
-Although the short term presents significant challenges, the medium and long term offer a scenario in which technological maturity, infrastructure development, and a proper regulatory and incentive framework will position these technologies as the future of heavy transport in our country.
-The transition won’t be instantaneous, but the direction is clear, and the environmental and economic benefits are too important to ignore.
+Therefore, electric and hydrogen-powered trucks are undoubtedly a real and necessary solution for Chile in terms of sustainability and long-distance freight transportation.
+While the short term presents significant challenges, the medium and long term offer a scenario where technological maturity, infrastructure development, and an adequate and incentivizing regulatory framework will position these technologies as the future of heavy transport in our country.
+The transition will not be immediate, but the direction is clear, and the environmental and economic benefits are too important to ignore.